I have been a fitness coach for several years and know anabolic steroid use is prevalent in the exercise world as a fast track to ripped muscle.

 Testosterone serves two purposes.

-First, testosterone is responsible for male characteristics such as a deeper voice and facial hair.
+First, testosterone is responsible for male characteristics such as a deeper voice and body hair.

 Because of steroids' effects on muscles, athletes also find they may be able to have reduced muscle damage, and recover quicker from hard workouts .